a neighborhood with solar panels

 Through a refined curriculum designed around a set of core competencies, DRLA offers graduate-level programs that equip individuals with a comprehensive view of the challenges and best practice approaches to leadership in the disaster resilience and humanitarian aid fields.
 It applies the knowledge of the context of disasters to leadership that results in resilient, sustainable, post-disaster communities.

-Experience an interdisciplinary, evidence-based curriculum that integrates education, research, and practice-based application; requires 36 credit hours and can be completed in 12 to 24 months.
+Experience an interdisciplinary, evidence-based curriculum that integrates education, research, and practice-based application; requires 36 credit hours and can be completed in 12 to 24 months on-campus or online.

 LEARN MORE